Serving Alaska and Beyond

 Partnering With Alaskans

 Quintillion partners with locally-based service providers, Alaska Native corporations, government entities, and corporate clients to meet the unique needs of Alaskans.

 From telehealth to emergency response capabilities like search and rescue, high-speed broadband greatly improves the welfare of Arctic people and communities.

 Quintillion’s broadband network improves the public and private sectors’ ability to communicate, and contributes to sound decisions in mining, oil and gas, transportation, construction, and other industries.

 Quintillion’s business model is predicated on partnering with a variety of internet service providers.
 It purposefully fosters healthy competition to improve offerings and reduce costs for Alaskan customers.

 Serving Rural Communities

-First-ever Arctic broadband unlocks invaluable quality of life capabilities such as telework, remote learning, workforce training, e-commerce, entertainment and more.
+The first ever Arctic broadband unlocks invaluable quality of life capabilities such as telework, remote learning, workforce training, e-commerce, entertainment, and more.

 Supporting National Security

-Quintillion’s network has been designated critical infrastructure.
-It provides unrivaled security and capacity ideal for ground-based defense systems and other national security needs.
+Quintillion’s network has been designated a critical infrastructure.
+It provides unrivaled security, as well as a capacity ideal for ground-based defense systems and other national security needs.